clipmagic/ProcessRecurringEvents/README.md

 ## General information
-This module enables you to automatically create pages based on a page template, eg Calender detail page that has calendar event recurrences.
+This module enables you to automatically create pages based on a ProcessWire page template, eg Calender detail page that has calendar event recurrences.

 ## Installation
 * Ensure you've installed the following Core Modules: